Leonardo AW609: Sales potential and service entry

 Bell/Agusta aimed the aircraft "at the government and military markets".
 Another key market for the AW609 has been offshore oil and gas operations, which require aircraft capable of traversing the increasing distances involved.
 In 2001, Bell estimated a market for 1,000 aircraft.
 Bell/Agusta stated in 2007 that they intend for the BA609 to compete with corporate business jets and helicopters, and that the BA609 would be of interest to any operator that has a mixed fleet of fixed wing and rotary wing aircraft.
 In 2004, Lt.
 Gen. Michael Hough, USMC deputy commandant for aviation, requested that Bell conduct studies into arming the BA609, potentially to act as an escort for V-22s.
 However, AgustaWestland's deal with Bell for taking over the BA609 program precludes the aircraft from carrying arms.

 In 2001, Terry Stinson, then chairman and CEO of Bell Helicopters, declared that the aircraft will cost "at least ".
 In 2004, Don Barbour, then executive marketing director, stated that "early orders had been taken at a price of between $8 and $10 million."
 Since 1999, orders have been at a price to be confirmed no later than 24 months before aircraft delivery.
 In 2012, industry reporters estimated that the final price tag may come to $30 million per unit.
 In 2015, some believed the price to be only around $24 million.

 In 1999, there were 77 confirmed orders.
 In 2012, there were 70 orders, depending on the final unit price.
 As of March 2015, there were 60 orders for the AW609.
 The company intends to have production facilities ready for completing orders right after FAA certification.

 Bristow Helicopters intends to order 10 or more.
 Michael Bloomberg, the U.S. billionaire businessman and politician, is "near the top" of the list of buyers who have put a deposit down on the AW609 tiltrotor aircraft.
 In February 2015, the Italian Army released a white paper documenting its vision of future procurement efforts.
 It included the intention to procure a force of tiltrotor aircraft for rapid troop-transport and medical evacuation duties.
 It has been speculated in the media that the AW609 is a likely candidate for the requirement.
 In November 2015, United Arab Emirates selected a search and rescue variant of the AW609, signing a memorandum of understanding for three, with an option for three more.
 As of May 2019, no contract with the UAE has been signed.

-Currently being built at AWPC Philadelphia, in March 2022, Leonardo projected entry into service as early as 2023.
-In 2023, the AW609 entered the final stage of flight certification, and As of 2024 it is estimated this process could be completed as early as 2025.
+While AW609s were being built at AWPC Philadelphia in March 2022, Leonardo projected entry into service in 2023.
+In 2023, the AW609 entered the final stage of flight certification, and As of 2024 it was estimated this process could be completed in 2025.

+In March 2026, Leonardo stated that it expected the AW609 to enter commercial service in 2027.